-We have successfully concluded another Scout Association abuse compensation claim.
+We have won another Scout Association abuse compensation claim.
 Here is a short summary of the case.

 Our client joined his local cubs which at the time was led by a man named David Bryant.
 Mr Bryant told our client that if he wished to be considered for the cubs football team he would need to undergo a medical examination.
 This was a cynical ruse by Byrne to carry out sexual abuse.

 Like many victims of abuse, our client felt unable to report what had happened to him until one day he saw an article his local newspaper.
 The paper reported that David Byrne had been accused of abusing boys while he was a scout leader, but was denying the allegations.
 Our client therefore made the brave decision to go public about his own experiences in support of the allegations that had been made.
 He therefore made a full report to the Police.
 An investigation followed and David Byrne was charged for offences against our client and other men.